 It is important to clear up a few other questions that often come up and to explain these dust baths just a tad bit further.

 Why are these dust baths so crucial for a chinchilla?

-If you don’t feel like navigating to that post, the most significant thing to understand is that the dust helps dramatically to remove oils, dander, and any clumping of your chinchilla’s fur.
+If you don’t feel like navigating to that post, the most significant thing to understand is that the dust helps dramatically to remove oils, dander, and any clumping or matting of your chinchilla’s fur.

 You see, chinchillas have incredibly dense fur.
 In fact, it’s the densest fur of any land animal, with more than 80 hairs per follicle.

 For this hair to remain soft and luxurious, which is something the chinchilla is known for, they need to clean it using dust.
 Water simply can’t penetrate fur so dense.

 Regular dust baths can also help eliminate the light shedding that may take place with an unclean chinchilla.

 To give your pet a dust bath correctly, you should have a dust bath house or a dust bowl, with about 2 inches of clean, chinchilla formulated dust inside.

 Allow your chinchilla to come out of the cage and roll in this dust for at least 20 minutes.

 This not only serves to keep them clean, but chinchillas absolutely love this time rolling around in their dust as well.
 They will always make the most of it, every time they have the opportunity.